-Vigilant employees are an important line of defense for protecting email against these spoof emails.
-They are better equipped to analyze these incoming emails, determine if they are legitimate.
+Vigilant employees are an important line of defence for protecting email against these spoof emails.
+They are better equipped to analyse these incoming emails, determine if they are legitimate.
 If they are found to be real threats, the vigilant employees can thwart them.

 Common Threats and Viruses